grame-cncm/faustide/README.md

 - then launch the script with `python server.py`(or `python3 server.py`).
 Note that server URL `http://127.0.0.1:8000` is actually hardcoded in the Faust IDE and does not need to be added explicitly with `declare soundfiles "http://localhost:8000";`, but additional URLs can always be declared if needed.

 Here are polyphonic [samplers examples](https://github.com/sletz/faust-sampler).

-#### Vim Mode Support
-The Monaco Editor supports an optional mode for Vim users.
-To enable it, check the left side bar and activate the corresponding checkbox.

 ## Recommended Browsers
 The recommended browsers are the latest versions of Chrome and Firefox for AudioWorklet and MIDI, but it requires an https connection to use the audio inputs.